2011–12 Bolton Wanderers F.C. season

 The 2011–12 season was Bolton Wanderers's thirteenth season in the Premier League, and their eleventh consecutive season in the top-flight of English football.
 It is their third season with shirt sponsors 188BET.

 It covers the period from 1 July 2011 to 30 June 2012.
 As Bolton Wanderers didn't win the 2011–12 Premier League title, it is the 73rd time that they have competed at the top level without winning the title, the most of any club.

 The home strip for the 2011–12 season was revealed on 12 May 2011 bearing the 188 Bet logo.
 The Reebok home strip has a white and blue body with a white right arm and a blue left arm.
 The away strip is all black with a yellow trim.
+Last seasons away strip was retained and used in Bolton's 2-0 loss away to Newcastle on 9 April.

 At the end of the season, Bolton Wanderers finished in eighteenth place in the Premier League, meaning relegation to the following season's Football League Championship and ending their longest run in the top division for forty eight years.